wagihmohamed/Cloud-Education/README.md

 ## The project structure.

-- This is a react app divided into
+- This project is devided into the following main parts:

--Screens.
+  - Screens.
--Components.
+  - Components.
--mockup data.
+  - mockup data.
--utilities functions.
+  - utilities functions.
--assets.
+  - assets.
--models.
+  - models.

 ## Librairies and tools used: